Search This Blog

 We had a pre-Erev Shavuot dinner together at 412, and Nomi even dropped a blintz by for Rilka who was just out of surgery.
 (During COVID.)

 I hadn't made these since I made them with my mom when I was about 17 - so, fifty years ago.
 They aren't hard but a lot of it is defined by the size pan.
-Next time I will go with an 8" non-stick.
+Go with an 8" non-stick.

 For the batter: